Introduction

 Client Inactivity

-For security, clients that have not been used for an extended period may be disabled.
+For security, clients that have not been used for an extended period will be disabled.
 This helps to prevent unauthorized access from forgotten or abandoned clients.

-Clients which remain disabled for an extended period may be permanently deleted.
+Clients that remain disabled for an extended period may be permanently deleted at our discretion.

-To reactivate a disabled client or to have a client disabled, please contact us.
+To reactivate a disabled client or to request that we disable a client you own, please contact us.

 Base URL